 Most people think that blogging is just writing a post and publishing it and you’re done for the day.
-That’s ok if you don’t have any intention to grow your blog nor monetize it.
+That’s OK if you don’t have any intention to grow your blog or monetize it.

-However, for most bloggers that I know who want to achieve something from their blogs, they know that posting an article is not enough.
+However, most bloggers that I know who want to achieve something from their blogs, know that posting an article is not enough.

 Although my blog, Thrifty Hustler, has been online for more than a year now (1 Year and 10 days to be exact), I have only been actively blogging for 4 months (read the story here if you’re curious why).